castle at evening in Colwood BC

 Craigdarroch Castle does not acknowledge that the building may be haunted, but rumours persist.
 An apparition of a little girl has been reported by staff, as well as the image of a maid.
 A woman’s feet have been seen running down the stairs and music has been heard, while its source remains a mystery.

-Rogers Chocolates at 913 Government Street is a National Historic Site.
+Rogers' Chocolates at 913 Government Street is a National Historic Site.
 It is also Victoria’s oldest and most haunted chocolate shop.
 Look for the ghosts of Charles and Leah Rogers, the founders, who often slept in the kitchen of their old store and who reputedly never left.

-9. Chateau Victoria
+Chateau Victoria Hotel & Suites

 The Chateau Victoria Hotel & Suites was built on the site of the historic white mansion of Miss Victoria Jane Wilson and her family.